kyverno/kyverno/documentation/writing-policies-generate.md

 The `generate` rule supports `match` and `exclude` blocks, like other rules.
 Hence, the trigger for applying this rule can be the creation of any resource and its possible to match or exclude API requests based on subjects, roles, etc.

 Currently, the generate rule only triggers during an API request and does not support [background processing](/documentation/writing-policies-background.md).
-Keeping resources synchhronized is planned for a future release (see https://github.com/nirmata/kyverno/issues/560).
+For keeping resources synchhronized you can use `synchronize : true`

 ## Example 1